 An experienced trainer gets you off to a safe start by ensuring you use proper form and the right weight progression.
 Bad form not only means a less effective workout but could derail your entire program with an injury.

-Trainers teach assist you in extracting the most value from your home gym equipment and set you on a straight path to achieving your personal fitness goals.
+Trainers teach and assist you in extracting the most value from your home gym equipment and set you on a straight path to achieving your personal fitness goals.

 If you already have the experience necessary to effectively use your equipment or simply cannot afford to employ a trainer, look to YouTube videos showing proper forms of lifting.